-In addition to the Oregon City Natural Hazards Mitigation Plan Addendum, other activities that Oregon City staff and leadership do encourage effective floodplain education and management.
+In addition to the Oregon City Natural Hazards Mitigation Plan Addendum, other activities that Oregon City staff and leadership encourage are effective floodplain education and management.
 Some of these are listed below.

-- Oregon City staff participate in the Regional Disaster Preparedness Organization (RDPO), regional group focused on strategic and coordinated planning, training and exercising, investment in technology and specialized equipment in preparation for disaster preparedness throughout the Portland Metropolitan Region.
-Public Works staff represent the City for the group and monitor group activities.
-For more information, see: <https://rdpo.net/> - Attend stormwater conference - Mid-Willamette Erosion Control & Stormwater Management Summit 2020 - which regarded the latest BMPs and technology in part to effect better flood control as influenced by stormwater conveyance system design and maintenance and integrated watershed planning. - City staff are active with and attend the regularly-scheduled Cities Emergency Manager's meetings and the Regional Emergency Management Group.
-Staff have attended at least five meeting within the last CRS annual recertification cycle. - City staff participate in Oregon Association of Clean Water Agencies activities quarterly - Staff regularly participate in the Emergency Preparedness Committee of the Regional Water Providers Consortium.
+- Attend stormwater conference - Mid-Willamette Erosion Control & Stormwater Management Summit 2021 - which regarded the latest BMPs and technology in part to effect better flood control as influenced by stormwater conveyance system design and maintenance and integrated watershed planning. - Attend 2021 Sustainable Stormwater Symposium to understand the latest in LIDs/BMPs for onsite stormwater management. - City staff are active with and attend the regularly scheduled Cities Emergency Manager's meetings.
+Staff have attended several meetings within the last CRS annual recertification cycle. - City staff participate in Oregon Association of Clean Water Agencies activities quarterly - Staff regularly participate in the Emergency Preparedness Committee of the Regional Water Providers Consortium.
 This group is more focused on water supply but flooding and water supply very much overlap.
-This same group mobilizes because they focus on river levels and impacts to water intake structures. - Portland Area Capabilities Exercise - City participation in-process (exercise delayed due to COVID-19)
+This same group mobilizes because they focus on river levels and impacts to water intake structures. - Portland Area Capabilities Exercise - City participation in-process (exercise delayed due to COVID-19) - Oregon City's Emergency Management group consists of Jim Band, Shaun Davis, Ryan Kersey, John Lewis, Vance Walker, and Patty Stewart who meet on a quarterly basis.
+They met on January 11, April 12, and July 19, 2021.
+The final meeting of 2021 is October 11.